-In classical conditioning, also known as pavlovian conditioning, a previously neutral stimulus (NS) becomes conditioned when it is repeatedly paired with the unconditioned stimulus (US).
-This now conditioned stimulus (CS) can produce its own conditioned response (CR), which is usually very similar to the unconditioned response (UR).
+In classical conditioning, also known as Pavlovian conditioning, a previously neutral stimulus (NS) becomes conditioned when repeatedly paired with the unconditioned stimulus (US).
+This now conditioned stimulus (CS) can produce its conditioned response (CR), which is usually very similar to the unconditioned response (UR).

 However, some conditioned responses are vulnerable to extinction.
 If the conditioned stimulus continues to appear in the absence of the unconditioned stimulus, the conditioned response becomes weaker and weaker until it disappears, which is called the extinction procedure.

 A famous example is Pavlov’s dogs.
-Ivan Pavlov, who coined the term pavlovian conditioning, experimented by sounding a bell repeatedly when he fed the dogs.
-Over time, they learned to associate the sound with food and salivated when they heard the sound.
+Ivan Pavlov, who coined the term Pavlovian conditioning, experimented by sounding a bell repeatedly when he fed the dogs.
+Over time, they learned to associate sound with food and salivated (a learned behavior) when they heard it.
 Then Pavlov started ringing the bell without giving food.
-Eventually, the dogs stopped salivating to the sound of the bell.
+Eventually, the dogs stopped salivating at the sound of the bell.

-However, Pavlov noticed that even after a substantial amount of time had passed, the conditioned response would easily recover if the neutral stimulus and the unconditioned stimulus were paired again.
-Also though the dogs stopped salivating to the sound of the bell, their salivation recovered spontaneously after a “rest period.”1
+However, Pavlov noticed that even after a substantial amount of time had passed, the conditioned response would easily recover if the neutral and unconditioned stimuli were paired again one day.
+Even though the dogs stopped salivating to the sound of the bell, their salivation recovered spontaneously after a “rest period.”1

 A trainer teaches a dog to sit by associating the command “Sit” with food.
 So the dog learns to sit whenever the trainer says the word.
-But after the trainer stops giving it food, it gradually stops responding to the command.
-Days later, the trainer tries again, and the dog sits.
+But after the trainer stops giving it food, the dog gradually stops responding to the command.
+Days later, the trainer tries again, and the dog sits again.

 Here is another example.
 A child runs to the door to greet Dad because he always brings home a new toy.
 After Dad stops bringing home toys, the child stops running to the door to greet him.
-After a few days, the child suddenly starts greeting their Dad at the door again.
+After a few days, the child suddenly resumes greeting their Dad at the door.

-The fact that conditioned response can spontaneously recover suggests that extinction doesn’t erase the learned association.
+The fact that conditioned response can suddenly recover suggests that extinction doesn’t erase the learned association.
 Instead, extinction inhibits the conditioned response.
-It appears that extinction forms new learning separate from the original conditioned learning2.
+Extinction appears to form new learning separate from the original conditioned learning2.

-Since new learning does not replace old ones, spontaneous recovery does not replace the extinction learning either.
-It simply exists in the presence of extinction learning4.
+Since new learning does not replace old ones, spontaneous recovery does not replace extinction learning either.
+The recovery exists in the presence of extinction learning4.